scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 5) Patch X,Y,Z is the patch size used for making patches out of the image data.
 The original image is broken down into patches for training.
 Patch size is chosen based on having enough context for the network to learn the details at different scales.

-6) Kernel is the receptive field of the neural network, usual choices are 3,5 or 7.
+6) Kernel is the receptive field of the neural network, usual choices are 3, 5 or 7.
 This is the size of the convolutional kernel used in the network.

-7) n_patches_per_image is the number of patches sampled for each image to create the npz file, choose an optimal value so that the file is not too big for the computer memory.
+7) n_patches_per_image is the number of patches sampled for each image to create the npz file, choose an optimal value so that the file is not too big for the CPU memory.

 8) Rays is the number of rays used the learn the distance map, low rays decreases the spatial resoultion and high rays are able to resolve the shape better.